Mormon views on evolution: Statements from church presidents

 Every statement by an LDS Church president does not necessarily constitute official church doctrine, but a statement from him is generally regarded by church membership as authoritative and usually represents doctrine.
 Official church doctrine is however presented and taught unitedly by the entire First Presidency, usually released in an official letter or other authorized publication.

 Brigham Young

 Brigham Young, the church's second president, stated that the LDS Church differs from other Christian churches, because they do not seek to clash their ideas with scientific theory.
-He continued that whether God began with an empty Earth, whether he created out of nothing, whether he made it in six days or millions of years will remain a mystery unless God reveals something about it.
-Young made the following statement two years later, stating the injustice of the fact that the theories of scientists are taught in school, but not the principles of the gospel.
-He wrote that for this purpose, he created Brigham Young Academy, so that God's revelation could be taught in schools with books written by members of the LDS Church.
-Young also stated that he was, "resolutely and uncompromisingly opposed" to "the theories...of Darwin."
+He further stated that whether God began with an empty Earth, whether he created the Earth out of nothing, and whether he made it in six days or millions of years will remain a mystery unless God reveals something about it.
+Two years later Young also stated it was unjust that the theories of scientists were taught in schools, but not the principles of the gospel, and hoped in the future to have schools teach from curriculum written by members of his church that taught church doctrine.
+He wrote to his son stating that he'd created Brigham Young Academy in part because of his opposition to the theory of evolution, and was "resolutely and uncompromisingly opposed" to "the theories...of Darwin."